-Jacqueline Carroll has represented clients in state and federal courts involving Civil Rights claims, American with Disabilities Act claims, tort claims and employment disputes.
+Jacqueline B. Carroll has represented clients in state and federal courts involving Civil Rights claims, American with Disabilities Act claims, tort claims and employment disputes.
 Prior to joining Bernstein Law Firm in September 2017, Jacqueline was part of the Conflicts Counsel Unit, an elite unit at the Cook County State Attorney’s Office, which saved taxpayers over $3 million a year.
 Since 2006, she prosecuted more than 100 misdemeanor trials, 200 motions, presented cases to the grand jury, argued civil motions in both federal and state court, and litigated four successful jury trials.

 Jacqueline brings extensive knowledge of federal court as well as trial experience to Bernstein Law Firm.
 She has written Seventh Circuit briefs and several criminal appeals in the First District.
 A personal accomplishment for her has been prosecuting child sex offenders in Cook County.